Texas LLC Formation Attorneys

 Frequently Asked Questions About LLC Formation in Texas

-The filing fee for a certificate of formation for an LLC in Texas is $300 (as of April 14, 2025).
-A certificate of formation creates your business entity with the state of Texas but does not include governance documents, such as an operating agreement.
+The filing fee for a certificate of formation for an LLC in Texas is $300 (as of May 5, 2026).
+A certificate of formation creates your business entity with the state of Texas, but does not include governance documents, such as an operating agreement.
 Without an operating agreement, your business will be governed by the Texas Business Organizations Code, which may not accurately reflect your intent or the intent of your business partners.

 Note: New veteran-owned businesses are not subject to certain filing fees, including the fee for filing a Certificate of Formation with the Texas Secretary of State.